 The Company hosted an Investigators Meeting with physicians in South East Asia and key opinion leaders on July 22-23, 2017 in Bangkok, Thailand.
-A second Investigators Meeting is being planned for October 2017 with physicians in China.
+A second Investigators Meeting was held on September 23, 2017 with physicians in China.
 The Company has initiated approximately 70 clinical sites in 14 countries with plans to activate up to 8 additional clinical trial sites in China or Vietnam by the end of 2017.
-In addition, the Company announced that patient enrollment in the 550 patient Phase III global study has reached over 60%.
+In addition, the Company announced that patient enrollment in the 550 patient Phase III global study has reached over 67%.
 Based on current enrollment rates, the Company expects to complete enrollment of the study by mid-2018.